Code-Institute-Submissions/Travelwander/readme.md

 | Package details | By click on More info button takes you different dynamic page | Clicked on a package card | Detailed information about the package was displayed | Pass      |

 **Additional Features for Mobile View:**

+**recomended to view this page on mobile an tablet size to refresh it , map could do not show up

 - **Interactive Map:**